 WA School of Mines

-For more than a century, Curtin University's Western Australian School of Mines (WASM) has been committed to providing some of the world's finest mining and minerals education facilities.
+For more than a century, Curtin WA School of Mines has been committed to providing some of the world's finest mining and minerals education facilities.

 The School was established in the Goldfields in 1902 as a result of a recommendation of a Government Committee of Inquiry.